 Known as the ‘Hugging Saint’ she promised to meet and hug every person that queued to meet her, and her hugs have been enjoyed by celebrities such as Russell Brand, Sharon Stone and Susan Sarandon.

-Bonding with a partner is about showing them that they're appreciated, wanted and about understanding what makes them feel good.
-It really doesn't take a lot to achieve – so arms wide open people and get hugging, a simple hug could work wonders for you and your relationship!
+Bonding with a partner or friend is about showing them that they’re appreciated, and about understanding what makes them feel good.
+That doesn’t take a lot to achieve – a simple hug could work wonders for your relationship!